onflow/cadence/docs/language.md

 There are three kinds of fields:

-- **Constant fields** are also stored in the composite value, but after they have been inititalized with a value they **cannot** have new values assigned to them afterwards.
+- **Constant fields** are also stored in the composite value, but after they have been initialized with a value they **cannot** have new values assigned to them afterwards.
   A constant field must be initialized exactly once.

   Constant fields are declared using the `let` keyword.